Is it the man’s job to get her off? Or is it the woman’s job to reach climax?

 How to Make A Woman Orgasm

-If she has never had an orgasm before, it’s your job to work with her to make sure that she has an orgasm before you attempt to give her one through vaginal penetration.
+If she has never come before, it’s your job to work with her to make sure that she has a climax before you attempt to give her one through vaginal penetration.
 Because vaginal penetration orgasms are RARE.
-They’re like, the holy grail of orgasms.
+They’re like, the holy grail of intercourse.

 Find these things out before you get in bed so you can best help her out.

-A woman’s body takes 20 to 40 minutes to get aroused enough to be penetrated.
-If you are penetrating her before the 20-minute mark (I’m talking about 20 minutes of touching, hugging, kissing, touching, heavy petting, making out, sucking, licking etc) it might cause sex to be painful to her, it might damage the inside of her vagina, and it will get you NO WHERE if you’re trying to help her orgasm.
+A woman’s body takes 20 to 40 minutes to get aroused enough to allow her genitals to be penetrated.
+If you are penetrating her before the 20-minute mark (I’m talking about 20 minutes of touching, hugging, kissing, touching, heavy petting, making out, oral sex, sucking, licking, going through the motion of the ocean etc) it might cause sex to be painful to her, it might damage the inside of her vagina, and it will get you NO WHERE if you’re trying to help her orgasm.

 If you’re in a long-term relationship and you want her to orgasm every time you have sex, she needs you to switch it up.
 Research shows that women actually need MORE novelty than men to reach orgasm.
 Women need new experiences and new sensations.
 Their brains turn off when they’re presented with the same sexual situation over and over and over again.